 BIAS FREE CME - No Commercial Support was provided for this CME activity.

-He also currently is the Co-Chair of the San Diego Graduate Medical Education Committee and the Chair of the San Diego , Innovation in Quality Education and Transformation Committee at Kaiser Permanente San Diego.
+He was also the Co-Chair of the San Diego Graduate Medical Education Committee and the Chair of the San Diego, Innovation in Quality Education and Transformation Committee at Kaiser Permanente San Diego.

 His leadership background also includes being on the Association of Family Medicine Residency Director Education and Program Director Development Committee as well past Chair of the Kaiser Permanente San Diego Continuing Medical Education Committee .He also has completed numerous Fellowships in Leadership, Faculty Development and Curriculum Design and Assessment.